 Special provisions in the Law are made with regard to immaterial cultural heritage.
 On the initiative and in agreement with the Croatian Commission for UNESCO in 2002, a special Committee for Intangible Cultural Heritage was established.
 Croatia ratified the Convention for the Protection of Intangible Cultural Heritage in 2007, and the Ministry was established as a central body for its enforcement.
-The aforementioned Committee was re-established by the Minister’s Decree in 2011, and now has 7 expert members.
-The list of protected intangible cultural goods currently contains 139 units, thirteen of which were included in the UNESCO list of protected intangible cultural goods, and one item included in the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+According to the Registry of Cultural Assets the list of protected intangible cultural goods currently contains 171 units, fifteen of which were included in the UNESCO list of protected intangible cultural goods, and one item included in the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.

-The Ministry of Culture has developed a network of 21 local conservation departments that are spread all over the country, and an additional one – The Zagreb City Institute for the Conservation of Cultural and Natural Heritage.
-The Croatian Conservation Institute is an important heritage institution founded in 1997 by the Decree of the Government of the Republic of Croatia on a Merger of Public Institutions in the Field of Conservation and Restoration owned by the Republic of Croatia: the Institute for Restoration of Works of Art (founded in 1948) and the Conservation Institute of Croatia (founded in 1966).The main activity of the Croatian Conservation Institute is conservation and restoration of immovable cultural goods (architectural heritage, wall paintings and mosaics, stone sculptures and stucco), movable cultural goods (easel paintings, wooden polychrome sculptures, furniture, art on paper, artworks of leather, items of textile or metal), archaeological heritage, and other objects of cultural, historical or technical significance.
+The Ministry of Culture and Media has developed a network of 21 local conservation departments that are spread all over the country, and an additional one – The Zagreb City Institute for the Conservation of Cultural and Natural Heritage.
+The Croatian Conservation Institute is an important heritage institution founded in 1997 by the Decree of the Government of the Republic of Croatia on a Merger of Public Institutions in the Field of Conservation and Restoration owned by the Republic of Croatia: the Institute for Restoration of Works of Art (founded in 1948) and the Conservation Institute of Croatia (founded in 1966).The main activity of the Croatian Conservation Institute is conservation and restoration of immovable cultural goods (architectural heritage, wall paintings and mosaics, stone sculptures and stucco), movable cultural goods (easel paintings, wooden polychrome sculptures, furniture, art on paper, artworks of leather, textile or metal), archaeological heritage, and other objects of cultural, historical or technical significance.